Local analytic classification of q-difference equations: General notations

 \section{General notations}

 Generally speaking, in the text, the sentence $A := B$ means that the term $A$ is defined by formula $B$.
+Numbered equations are numbered according to the chapter they appear in: thus, equation (2.3) is the third numbered equation in chapter 2. \\

-But for some changes, the notations are the same as in \cite{RSZ1}, \cite{RSZ2}, etc. Here are the most useful ones. \\
+But for some changes, the notations are the same as in \cite{RSZ1}, \cite{RSZ2}, etc. Here are the most useful ones\footnote{The reader will also find on page \pageref{indexnotations} an index of notations followed by a terminological index.}. \\

 We write $\Ra$ the ring of convergent power series (holomorphic germs at $0 \in \C$) and $\Ka$ its field of fractions (meromorphic germs).
 Likewise, we write $\Rf$ the ring of formal power series and $\Kf$ its field of fractions. \\